Skip to content

 You can also soak up the ambience by wandering around and exploring the beautifully restored stone warehouses that contrast with the marina’s glitzy superyachts.

-Many of these old buildings have been renovated over time to serve as hotels, restaurants, shops and galleries.
-If you want to explore a little further, the area is also home to some of the island’s best hiking trails, which lead to historic forts with panoramic views.
+Many old buildings have been renovated to serve as hotels, restaurants, shops and galleries.
+If you want to explore further, the area is also home to some of the island’s best hiking trails, leading to historic forts with panoramic views.

-Placed on the hilltop at Shirley Heights, Fort Shirley provides some of the best vistas in the country.
+Fort Shirley, located on the hilltop at Shirley Heights, provides some of the best vistas in the country.
 Tourists can also hike to Fort Berkeley at the west entrance of the harbour.

 St. John’s

-St. Johhn’s is the capital city and most popular cruise port of Antigua and Barbuda.
-It is a wonderful city full of candy-coloured colonial cottages and market stalls piled high with tropical fruits and flowers.
+St. John’s is the capital city and the most popular Antigua and Barbuda cruise port.
+It is a beautiful city with candy-coloured colonial cottages and market stalls with tropical fruits and flowers.
 Jutting into the skyline are the White Neo-Baroque Towers of St. John’s Cathedral, one of the city’s most remarkable buildings.

-For an overview of the island’s history, visitors can check out the Museum of Antigua and Barbuda and the nearby 18th-century former Courthouse.
+Visitors can check out the Museum of Antigua and Barbuda and the nearby 18th-century former Courthouse for an overview of the island’s history.
 To hear more stories from the island’s past, tourists can stroll around Betty’s Hope, the 17th-century ruins of the island’s largest sugar plantation.
-A small museum at Betty’s Hope highlights the lives of the slaves who built it.
+A small museum at Betty’s Hope highlights the lives of the enslaved people who built it.

 Since the capital city is a popular cruise ship stop, it is no surprise that shopping is one of the most popular things to do in St. John’s, Antigua.
 Duty-free shops are plentiful at Heritage Quay, souvenir stalls are commonly found at the touristy Redcliffe Quay, and the lively harbourside public markets are the place to be on Fridays and Saturdays.